tj64/outshine/README.md

     location where Emacs can find.
 This is not really recommended, since easy updating is not possible this way.

+Note that since version 2.0, outshine.el depends on outorg.el and navi-mode.el depends on both, outshine.el and outorg.el.
+So the order of installation should be

+1.  outorg
+2.  outshine
+3.  navi-mode (optional)

 Put this in your init.el or '.emacs' to get started:

     #+begin_src emacs-lisp